-YVR is the second busiest airport in Canada, welcoming 20.3 million passengers in 2015, including arriving, departing and connecting travelers.
+YVR (the code for Vancouver International Airport) is the second busiest airport in Canada, welcoming more than 24 million passengers in 2017, including arriving, departing, and connecting travelers.
 In such a bustling airport, having a plan to get to where you're going can save a lot of hassle.

 Vancouver is a progressive town with a commitment to sustainable living - maybe more so than anywhere else in Canada and its commitment to excellent public transport is part of its green charm.

-Nevertheless, if private transport is more your speed, lots of other options are available.
+Nevertheless, if private transport is more your speed, lots of other options are available from downtown.

-- Public Transit: The Canada Line has made getting to and from the Vancouver International Airport by public transportation easy and affordable.
+Public transit: The Canada Line has made getting to and from the Vancouver International Airport by public transportation easy and affordable.
 This rapid rail service connects Metro Vancouver's busiest north-south corridor, linking downtown to Richmond and Vancouver International Airport.
-As of 2017, an adult fare from YVR to downtown Vancouver is about Cdn $7 to $10 depending on the time of day and age of the traveler.
+As of 2018, an adult fare from YVR to downtown Vancouver is about Cdn $7 to $10 depending on the time of day and age of the traveler.
 Access to the Canada Line is from within the airport terminal.

 Taxis: Taxis servicing the Vancouver International Airport follow a set-rate fare zone system for reliable pricing.
 A taxi ride from the airport to central Vancouver takes about 30 mins and costs Cdn $26 (as of 2018).
 Set fares to other Vancouver locales range between $20 and $41.
 A $3 to $10 tip on top of this is standard.
 Taxi fares to the airport are based on the meter and from downtown Vancouver, including from the cruise ship terminal, are about $35.